Andreas-Dorfer/base-types/README.md

-# base-types
+# Expressive Types with Source Generators
-Expressive types with source generators.
+Fight primitive obsession and bring validation to the type system with C# source generators.